Add some Mexican flair to your menu to celebrate Cinco de Mayo

-The page has turned to May on my calendar, which means the reality of our daughter’s looming high school graduation just got very real and the panic over planning the graduation party has set in, but first we get to turn our attention to May 5 and Cinco de Mayo.
+May is nearly here, which means the reality of our daughter’s looming high school graduation just got very real and the panic over planning the graduation party has set in, but first we get to turn our attention to May 5 and Cinco de Mayo.

 In honor of that day, I’ve found some tasty dishes with a Mexican flair, but first I’d like to share a super simple recipe for Mexican spiced chicken that can be used in any number of dishes, from tacos to burritos to quesadillas and salads.
 One of my favorite ways to use it is in loaded chicken nachos.